AyomideSeyiAdigun/Datopian-chanllenge/README.md

 Step 2: Setting up the project
 Create a new directory named  web_scraping and run npm init , fill out the required information to initialize the project.
 You can just do the default settings, for now, it doesn’t matter.
 But here’s what my package.json file looks like:

-step 3: Create a file named index.js — this is the file that will house all the code for our application.
+step 3: Create a file named index.js — this is the file that will house all the code for our application npm install  exprees and paste these in your index,js const express = require('express');
+const app = express();

 step 4 : let’s make our API call and to do this we need a npm module called request — It is a module that simplifies HTTP request in the node.
 Install request by running: npm install request --save